MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-remove-extension.md

 ### Use the Azure portal to remove the extension

 1. In the Azure portal, open Azure Arc.
-1. In the infrastructure list, select **Kubernetes clusters** and then select the specific cluster.
+1. In the infrastructure list, select **Kubernetes clusters**, and then select the specific cluster.
 1. Open the **Extensions** page, which lists extensions on the cluster.
 1. Select the extension, and then select **Uninstall**.